Tayeb-Bgh/Taalim-plus/README.md

-# Taalim-plus
+# Taalim+

-Tutoring course management application (groups, sessions, scheduling, payments...)
+You will find information and an overview of this tutoring course management application (groups, sessions, scheduling, payments...) in my portfolio which is accessible here: https://portfolio-tayeb-bouguermouh.netlify.app